 “Whether measuring individual resources or the team in aggregate, these metrics can be powerful – but should be balanced with a heavy dose of context,” Collins says.
 “Use this data for high-level trends and to affirm qualitative observations – not to clinically grade your team.”

-Want more detailed advice on automation?
-Dig into these articles, papers, and Ebooks:
+For more detailed advice on automation, dig into these articles, papers, and Ebooks:

 Want more wisdom like this, IT leaders?
 Sign up for our weekly email newsletter.